luminus-framework/luminus-template/src/leiningen/new/luminus/db/docs/h2_instructions.md

 ### Database Configuration is Required

-Before continuing please follow the steps below to configure your database connection and run the necessary migrations.
+If you haven't already, then please follow the steps below to configure your database connection and run the necessary migrations.

 * Run `lein run migrate` in the root of the project to create the tables.
 * Restart the application.